-Walk upwards from from the Cathedral and in a minute you’re in the heart of city, standing opposite the Clock Tower.
+Walk upwards from from the Cathedral and in a minute you’re in the heart of city, marked by the Clock Tower.
 Completed by 1405, It’s the only standing medieval bell tower in England.
 You can climb its 93 narrow steps up to the top, where the views over the city and surrounding countryside are spectacular.

 The streets around the Clock Tower are packed with shops, artisan food stores and pubs sited in buildings that have stood since Tudor times.
 On Wednesdays and Saturdays, street food stalls fill the air with intoxicating smells.
 Pick up something delicious and wander up through the many and varied stalls of St Albans market.

 It’s been lining the city streets since the 9th century, and was giving a Royal Charter in 1553.
 Today’s market sells fruit and vegetable, fish, meat and cheese, homeware, clothing, plants and flowers, gifts and some rare surprises.
 Some traders are just starting out, while other families have been on the market for over 80 years.

 The latest addition to the centre of St Albans is the new Museum + Gallery.
 Homed in the Georgian building that was previously the town hall and courthouse, it’s now a celebration of the city’s history and a showcase for contemporary arts.
 You can walk through the original prison cells in the basement and up into the dock of the perfectly restored court room, which is now one of the quirkiest tea rooms in the country.